DanielHauge/TestEX2/README.md

 The result is this repositories testcase code and the below documentation.

 ## 1. Moddle Quiz
-The moddle quiz has been submitted on moddle.
+The moddle quiz has or will be submitted on moddle.

 ## 2. Static Code Analysis of Trinagle program
 - A) Install Metrics software in your IDE.